You may have heard of Marimo moss balls and know what they are, but why do people keep them?

 When they grow in their natural habitat, moss balls such as Marimo moss balls can grow up to a whopping 12 inches in diameter.
-Due to their large size, a limited number of can be present in a fish tank.
+Due to their large size, a limited number of them can be present in a fish tank.

 In most home aquariums, moss balls will rarely grow larger than 5 inches in diameter.
 Also, remember that they will take a very long time to grow to this size, as they grow at about 5 mm per year, which is half a centimeter, or about 1/5 of an inch per year.

-Benefits of Using Moss Balls in Your Tank
+The 11 Benefits of Using Moss Balls in Your Tank